Don't Trip Yourself up While Buying a New Home

-Don't buy big-ticket items.
-You may be itching to turn your new kitchen into a showplace, or celebrate your new castle, but keep away from major purchases like furniture, cars, appliances, or vacations until closing.
-Your credit numbers could be altered suddenly if you make a huge purchase using plastic.
-Since lenders are perusing your financial accounts, a large cash purchase is also not advised.
+Don't throw your money around.
+You may be itching to turn your new living room into a showplace, or celebrate your new castle, but keep away from big purchases like furniture, cars, appliances, or vacations until closing.
+Using credit cards to buy furniture could jeopardize your lending process by distorting your numbers.
+It's also a red flag to make those large purchases with cash.
+Lenders are looking at your available cash when considering your loan.

-Don't change banks or move cash around in your accounts.
-Your lender will instruct the submission of recent bank statements of accounts in your name: checking, savings, money market, and other liquid assets.
-In order to avoid fraud, lenders need a clear and consistent picture of how you earn your money and where additional money comes from.
-No matter the purpose, changing banks or moving funds from one account to another may raise a red flag with your lender and slow your qualification process.
+Don't move money around or switch banks.
+Your lender will require you to produce recent bank statements for your accounts: checking, savings, money market, and other assets.
+To avoid fraud, lenders will need a clear and consistent picture of how you earn your money and where additional money comes from.
+Even for practical purposes, moving around funds or switching banks may make it harder for your lender to confirm your account history.

 Patricia Kotz can answer questions about these "Don'ts" and many others.
 Call us at 970-984-2766.